dichotomies/dropbox-paper-exporter/README.md

 ## Usage
 1. Generate a Dropbox access token (see [instructions.html](instructions.html)).
-2. Paste it in and export!
+2. Paste it in and export.